t5mat/conturn/README.md

 - `cvarlist <name>` - print convar info
 - `key_listboundkeys` - list bound keys
 - *Console filtering* - the program uses console filtering (`con_filter_enable`, `con_filter_text_out`) to filter the in-game console spam it creates

-### conturn vs. turnbinds

-conturn provides some benefits over [turnbinds](https://github.com/t5mat/turnbinds/):

-- **It uses in-game configuration** - you can use aliases, binds, and manage your configuration in (per-map) .cfg files
-- **It doesn't need to monitor input alongside the game** - conturn operates on the input captured by the game through the console output, which results in less CPU usage and better input consistency
-- **No need to `Alt+Tab`** - there's no UI, everything happens in-game

-## Anti-cheat software

-The program does not patch or inject anything into the game.

-Apart from simulating mouse input, it doesn't really do anything suspicious.

-It would be fair to say it's as bannable as an AutoHotkey script.

-Anti-cheat software can easily detect the simulation of mouse movement though, and either prevent it or prevent the program from running completely.
-This is expected, just don't actively try to use this program in unintended scenarios.

 ## Building